geenana/bootcamp_yihan_yao/project/README.md

 - Column names in the source data may change, breaking downstream processing or validation.
 - Parquet compatibility can vary across Python environments if different versions of `pyarrow` or `fastparquet` are used.

+## Feature Engineering

+This project generates additional features based on raw SPX, VIX, and macroeconomic datasets to improve predictive modeling.
+Below are the engineered features.

+- **`rv_21d_pct`**: Rolling standard deviation of daily log returns over approximately 1 trading month, annualized and expressed in percent.

+- **`vrp_ratio`**: Ratio of implied volatility (VIX) to realized volatility minus 1.

+- **`rate_shock_5d_bps`**: 5-business-day change in the 10-year yield, expressed in basis points.

 ## Lifecycle Mapping
 Goal → Stage → Deliverable
 - Goal: Define volatility forecasting problem → Problem Framing & Scoping → Scoping paragraph + stakeholder context artifact + repo skeleton